-We have an experienced Finance Manager who provides consultancy expertise and works with our staff to regularly review our management accounts, improve our Financial reporting and budgeting, improve our financial process and help with Governance items.
-The Finance Manager frequently attends Staff, Audit Subcommittee and Board meetings by invitation.
+All our accounting and financial documentation is submitted to and processed by a chartered accountancy firm in Dublin.
+This firm provides consultancy expertise and works with our staff to regularly review our management accounts, improve our financial reporting and budgeting, improve our financial process and help with Governance items.
+Our annual accounts are submitted to a financial auditor each year.